thoughtspot/thoughtspot.github.io/_admin/setup/configure-SAML-with-tscli.md

 ### Automatically add SAML users to Thoughtspot: (yes/no)
 If you choose 'yes', then new users will be automatically created in ThoughtSpot upon first successful SSO login.

 If you choose 'no', then SAML users will not be added in ThoughtSpot upon first successful SSO login.
-Instead, you must [add users manually]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user).
+Instead, you must [add users manually]({{ site.baseurl }}/admin/users-groups/add-user.html#add-user) or through [Active Directory]({{ site.baseurl }}/admin/setup/LDAP-config-AD.html).

 {: id="ts-auth" }
 ### Also use ThoughtSpot internal authentication: (y/n)